kyma-project/telemetry-manager/docs/contributor/arch/008-telemetry-flow-healthiness-status-api.md

 As a follow-up of [ADR 003: Integrate Prometheus With Telemetry Manager Using Alerting](003-integrate-prometheus-with-telemetry-manager-using-alerting.md), let's actually define the Telemetry Healthiness Status API for Trace and Metric Pipelines.

 In general, our aim is to highlight significant events in the telemetry flow as status conditions.
-In the event of issues, it should be apparent to the customer where the problem lies.
+When issues occur, it should be apparent to the customer where the problem lies.
-Additionally, we should offer runbooks to assist them in resolving these problems.
-The diagram below visually represents these key events:
+Additionally, we should offer runbooks to help them in resolving these problems.
+The following diagram shows these key events:

 ![OTel Collector Data Flow](../assets/otel-collector-data-flow.svg "OTel Collector Data Flow")